sattyamjjain/GoHubX/README.md

-# GoHub
+# GoHubX

-GoHub is a simple Go project to demonstrate the basics of building and structuring a Go application.
+GoHubX is a simple Go project to demonstrate the basics of building and structuring a Go application.

 ## Project Structure

 ```
-gohub/
+GoHubX/
 ├── go.mod
 ├── go.sum
 ├── greetings